zannimo/movie-api-project/README.md

 - Fetch movies filtered by year.
 - Retrieve detailed movie summaries (under development).

-The API infrastructure is automatically set up using the script `deploy_all.py`, and data is loaded using the script `add-data-infra.py`.

 ## Project Structure
+The API infrastructure and its data is automatically set up using the following scripts:

 ### `deploy_all.py`
 This Python script automates the deployment of the following AWS infrastructure: